macleginn/bivaltyp/content/languages/descriptions/Spanish.md

 ```
 ### Copulae *ser* and *estar*

-As most other languages of Iberia (Portuguese, Catalan, and others) Spanish features two copula verbs, viz. *ser* and *estar*.
+As most other languages of Iberia (Portuguese, Catalan, and others), Spanish features two copula verbs, viz. *ser* and *estar*.
 The verb *ser* is generally used to describe inherent, permanent, and habitual characteristics of a subject, while *estar* is used to encode temporary characteristics.
 These copulae can be contrasted, cf. (3) and (4):

 ```
 (3)  Pedro  es               loc-o